e107-eFiction/efiction-e107-integration/README.md

 [x] hardcoded template added, used the same shortcodes as efiction, replaced efiction templating, testing with new theme [x] added home landing page after searchin browse/home

+**Searching**
+[ ] Find a way how to set $disablesorts in admin area.
+This is pretty cool, but hardcoded.
+Or I haven't find where it is set.